-Through the support of a Wells Fargo Clean Technology & Innovation grant, Milwaukee Metropolitan Sewerage District (MMSD) and Fund for Lake Michigan, The Water Council launched Pilot Program, an initiative supporting the progression of new water technologies from the lab with a working prototype, to real world demonstration sites for practical application.
+Through the support of a Wells Fargo Clean Technology & Innovation grant, Milwaukee Metropolitan Sewerage District (MMSD) and Fund for Lake Michigan, The Water Council launched the Pilot Program, an initiative supporting the progression of new water technologies from the lab with a working prototype, to real world demonstration sites for practical application.
 The Pilot Program provides support and funding to businesses of all sizes to help develop and validate new, cutting-edge products from prototype to small-scale production and manufacturing.
-Selected projects must address integrated water solutions through innovation, application and demonstration while maintaining a cost-efficient, scalable, and deployable model.
+Selected projects must address integrated water solutions through innovation, application and demonstration while maintaining a cost-efficient, scalable and deployable model.

 Veolia Water Milwaukee / OptiRTC, Inc. (Milwaukee, WI / Boston, MA) – Rain:Net powered by Opti will actively control and monitor stormwater discharge from Green Infrastructure based on sensor and satellite data and weather forecast information.
 This technology will enhance the performance of Green Infrastructure by reducing wet-weather discharge.
 The status and performance of Green Infrastructure outfitted with Rain:Net will be available to view on dynamic web-dashboards.